destruc7i0n/OneCommand/README.md

 There's also the `DEFINE:` syntax, similar to the C `#define` directive.
 This allows simpler-to-read blocks of code to be written.
 The syntax is `DEFINE: identifier replacewith`.
 You can then use this by calling out, anywhere in your code, `$identifier`.
 `SET:` is similar to `DEFINE:`, except it will override any previous definition of that variable.
 There's also `UNDEFINE:` which will remove that variable's definition.

+`IMPORT:` will import the `.1cc` file of the same name. `IMPORT: test` will import the file named `test.1cc`.